- What are electromagnetic fields?

 - BfS Topics in the Bundestag

-International cooperation in the field of aero-gamma spectrometry
+International cooperation in the field of airborne gamma spectrometry

 - BfS performs regular national measuring exercises and has also participated in several international measuring campaigns in cooperation with the German Federal Police since the mid-1990s.